labgem/microscope-user-doc/docs/content/userpanel/genomecarts.rst

 ..
 TODO:
-   Precise how to create them
-   Add information in :ref:`advanced-selector` and how to select the favourite Remove favorites.rst and convert links/mentions (in particular in overview.rst and interface.rst)
+   Add information in :ref:`selector` and clarify references here (not always advanced-selector) Remove favorites.rst and convert links/mentions (in particular in overview.rst and interface.rst)

 .. _genomecarts: